 The History and Use of Silver Cigarette Cases

 The cigarette case is still a fashionable item even if cigarette sales have fallen off in recent years.
 This is because of the high-quality work and craftsmanship that goes into the collectable versions of this venerable product.
-Created by the practical need to keep cigarettes protected while not drying them out, the most desired on the antique market are from the Victorian era.
+They were created to keep cigarettes protected while not drying them out.
+The most desired examples on the antique market are from the Victorian era.
 These sterling silver cigarette cases which are highly decorated made it well into the 20th century in terms of their ornate design.

 What is a Cigarette Case?